procedure1/Beat-360fyer-Plugin/README.md

 This mod was created by the genius CodeStix. https://github.com/CodeStix/ I have updated the mod since it has been dormant for a long time.

-I added a menu and lots of customization.
-Much of the customization is centered around attempted visual improvements for 360 maps.
-As you probably know, 360 maps have had the same environment since they first came out.
-The 360 environment is very low key compared to modern environments so I attempted to make it a bit flashier :)
+I added menu settings and lots of customization.
+Much of the customization in this update is centered around attempted visual improvements for 360 maps.
+As you probably know, 360 maps have had the same environment since they first came out in 2019.
+The 360 environment is very low key with dim narrow lasers compared to modern environments.
+So I attempted to make it a bit flashier :) Turn it off if you don't approve.
 [![showcase video](https://github.com/CodeStix/Beat-360fyer-Plugin/raw/master/preview.gif)](https://www.youtube.com/watch?v=xUDdStGQwq0)
 ## Beat Saber PC Version
 v1.31.1